jiyuzh/jiyuzh.github.io/content/researcher/2022-socc-dasec.md

 ##### Citation

 Weiwei Jia, Jiyuan Zhang, Jianchen Shan, Jing Li, and Xiaoning Ding.
 "Achieving Low Latency in Public Edges by Hiding Workloads Mutual Interference".
-In _Proceedings of the 13th Symposium on Cloud Computing (SoCC)_, 2022.
+In _Proceedings of the 13th Symposium on Cloud Computing (SoCC)_, Nov 2022.